MSecure/contact-tracing-us/COVID Alert CT/README.md

 Therefore, this is clearly a violation of the privacy policy made on the app official website.

 ### Server Locations
-No suspicious servers or suspicious location of servers find here.
+No suspicious servers or suspicious location of servers found here.

 ### URL
 http://ct.gov/covidalertct

 ### Code Analysis
-Application is signed with v1 signature scheme, making it vulnerable to Janus vulnerability on Android <7.0 [False Positive] Files may contain hardcoded sensitive information like usernames, passwords, keys etc. After manually checked all the file containing this warning, the hardcoded information are only normal constants; no hardcoded password exists.
+- Application is signed with v1 signature scheme, making it vulnerable to Janus vulnerability on Android <7.0
+- [False Positive] Files may contain hardcoded sensitive information like usernames, passwords, keys etc. After manually checked all the file containing this warning, the hardcoded information are only normal constants; no hardcoded password exists.
-[False Positive]App uses SQLite Database and execute raw SQL query.
+- [False Positive] App uses SQLite Database and execute raw SQL query.
 In e/t/k.java, when there is a execSQL(), the functions only take in an int and SQLiteDatabase; since we can't do any SQL injection with an int as input, this rawSQL seems to be safe.